Carlos Vela: 2021 season: Injuries

 On 17 April 2021, Vela played his first match against new MLS club Austin FC.
 However, he was subbed at the 22nd minute due to injury.
-He returned on 16 May in a 2-0 loss to the Seattle Sounders.
-Vela came into the match at the 70th minute.
+He returned on 16 May in a 2-0 loss to the Seattle Sounders, being subbed on at the 70th minute.
 On 23 June, Vela scored his first goal of the season against FC Dallas, which resulted in a 2-0 win for LAFC.
-During the match against Vancouver Whitecaps, Vela injured his right quad and was subbed at the 16th minute.
+During the match against Whitecaps, Vela injured his right quad and was subbed at the 16th minute.
 As a result, Vela missed the 2021 MLS All-Star Game.
+Vela finished the season with 5 goals.